Grilled Zucchini Pizza Slices

 Even so, this is only a recipe in the very loosest sense of the word, because anything you like on pizza could be cooked on top of a thick slice of grilled or broiled zucchini.
 I’m a pepperoni girl, so of course I had to have that, but the topping options are endless here.
 Admittedly, this is not a pizza in the truest sense of the word, but if you’d like pizza flavors with a “crust” that’s gluten-free, low-glycemic, and low-carb, this is an idea you may end up liking just as much as I did!

-I used an over-sized 8-Ball zucchini to make my pizza, but any large zucchini could be used here.
+- I used an over-sized 8-Ball zucchini to make my pizza, but any large zucchini could be used here.
 You may want to slice it lengthwise if it’s a long zucchini.
 (I wouldn’t use the enormous zucchinis that are mostly seeds inside.)
-In an earlier post I shared the types of sauce, pepperoni, and cheese I use to make South Beach Diet Friendly Flatbread Pizza.
-I do like the Muir Glen Organic Pizza Sauce I used in that recipe, but this time I didn’t want to drive to Whole Foods, so I was pleased to discover that the sauce from my neighborhood grocer also only had 3 grams of sugar per 1/4 cup.

-Then put other toppings as desired on top of the sauce.
-I added a pinch of pizza cheese, a few slices of turkey pepperoni, and then a slight sprinkle of additional cheese.
-(I used to laugh when Emeril said on TV “We’re really cooking here,” but you can see there was no food stylist for this shot.
+- Then put other toppings as desired on top of the sauce.
+I added a pinch of Mozzarella cheese, a few slices of pepperoni, and then a slight sprinkle of additional cheese.
+(You can see there was no food stylist for this shot.
 Sorry about the messy photo, but you get the idea.)

 More Ideas for Zucchini: